gazizovaa/Paris-2024-Olympics-Data-Analysis/README.md

 <p>Once we find the right table, click <strong>Load</strong> button.</p>
 <hr/>
 <h3>Data Cleaning and Preprocessing</h3>
-This analysis involves two vital datasets containing statistics about medals won by each country and their respective rankings.
-Athletes from each country secured various medals (gold, silver, and bronze) by showcasing their performances during the games, which determined their ranks based on the results.
+medals_table.csv contains the following details:

-medals_table.csv contains the following details: rank - displays the ranking of each country after the games have concluded;
+rank - displays the ranking of each country after the games have concluded;

 noc - indicates the name of each country representing each of them;

 gold - indicates the number of gold medals won by each country;

 silver - indicates the number of silver medals won by each country;

 bronze - indicates the number of bronze medals won by each country;

 total - represents the total number of gold, silver and bronze medals for each country.
 <hr />
 <h3>Data Analysis</h3>